 Full disclosure here - I'm a journalism grad and proud of it, so I'm hardly proud that the headline of this blog post starts with an "ing" word.
 That was a cardinal sin in journalism school.
 But realizing that they taught us writing, broadcast, and editing on manual typewriters before the early computers came in (ooo, ahhh!), I realize, things have changed...a lot!
 So why not break the rules a little in exploring this tactic...

 A few years ago, "going viral" would have made you crave your flu shot or a face mask.
-Now, it's the "wild, wild web," and social media, and marketing tactics are taking over our pro ... ⇢ read more
+Now, it's... ⇢ read more

 By Sam Sims, Jones Public Relations, Inc.